CommandPost/FCPCafe/docs/developers/fcpxml.md

 ---

+### Preferred XML Editor

+I'm a massive fan of [BBEdit 14](https://www.barebones.com/products/bbedit/).

+It has a 30 day free trial, and is also available on the Mac App Store.

+---

 ### DTD Validation

 macOS has a built in XML lint tool - allowing you to validate a `FCPXML` document against it's `DTD` file.